Covid-19 Embassy FAQs

 While it will still be possible to apply for an Irish visa/preclearance online in the normal manner, these temporary measures mean that unless the application relates to an emergency/priority case, the application will not be processed until further notice.
 This also applies to all non-emergency/priority applications submitted before 29th January.
 Please note that any application made online will remain valid until such time as restrictions are lifted, but please contact us if you would like your application and documents returned.
 We intend to resume accepting applications as soon as this suspension is lifted.

 Certain priority/emergency cases will continue to be processed.
-For further information please see the website of Immigration Service Delivery.
-For priority/emergency visa applications, please contact the Embassy directly via firstname.lastname@example.org directly so that we can guide you through the application process and advise you how to submit your documentation.
+For further information on relevant categories, please see the website of Immigration Service Delivery.
+For priority/emergency visa applications, please contact the Embassy directly via firstname.lastname@example.org so that we can guide you through the application process and advise you how to submit your documentation.

 Q: Has my visa been approved?
 When will I receive it and will I be able to travel?

 A: In order to ensure that all visa applications receive fair and equal treatment, applications are dealth with in the order they are received.
 For reasons outlined above, only applications related to an emergency/priority case will be processed at this time.
 If your application falls under one of these categories, you will be contacted as soon as it has been issued.
 You should not book travel to Ireland until after you have received your visa from the Embassy.

 Q: What if my travel date has passed, can you please give me the approval automatically for a later date?